stackbit-projects/neat-rabbit-014d0/src/pages/research.md

     title: Research Goals
     pubFile: src/data/pubs3.yaml
     features:
-      - title: Discovering Codes and Primitives in Neuroscience
+      - title: Discovering the Brain's Codes and Primitives
         content: >-
             A constant chattering of 80 billion neurons through 100 trillion synapses could easily overheat our dense brains.
 To avoid that, each neuron